Sonnet 294

 Condensing yet into his quiet lines

-To still shine on beyond a mortal death;
+To persevere beyond mere mortal death;

 And dream that once there was a place and time